Renewables & Non-renewables energy resources

 Anthony Livanios, CEO, U.S. Energy Stream

-Kostas Andriosopoulos, Director of ESCP Europe's Energy programmes and the EMC
+Kostas Andriosopoulos, Director of ESCP's Energy programmes and the EMC

 Pictures of the event and the following presentations are available online.

 - The Race for Renewables in Europe: How can Gas compete?

 - A Long Term View on Solar Power

 - Natural Gas as a Bridge to a Renewable Energy Future

 Speaker: Laurence Gouet

 This successful conference is a testament that the ESCP community and senior representatives from the key player organisations in the sector are making an impact in the industry.
 Our holistic approach is helping to lead the transition to clean energy that will contribute greatly to a greener future for all.